FACTBOX-Countries weigh need for COVID-19 booster shots | Health

 ** Denmark will offer a fourth coronavirus jab to the most vulnerable ** Hungary will offer a fourth shot to everybody after a consultation with a doctor

-** Poland has authorized a fourth dose for the immunocompromised over 12 years of age ** South Korea will begin giving out fourth doses of COVID-19 vaccines to people in high-risk groups in Feb.
+** Poland has authorized a fourth dose for the immunocompromised over 12 ** South Korea began giving out fourth doses of COVID-19 vaccines to people in high-risk groups in February

-** Sweden has started offering a fourth jab for people with a compromised immune system and recommends that people aged 80 or above should receive a second booster shot ** UK government advisers recommended on Jan.
-7 against giving a fourth dose of COVID-19 vaccine for now
+** Sweden has started offering a fourth jab for people with a compromised immune system and recommends that people aged 80 or above should receive a second booster shot ** UK offers a fourth shot for immunosuppressed and the elderly

-** U.S. health regulators are considering authorizing a potential fourth dose of a COVID-19 vaccine in the fall, the Wall Street Journal reported.
+** U.S. health regulators are considering authorizing a potential fourth dose in the fall, the Wall Street Journal reported.
 NORTH AMERICA

 The U.S. CDC took a stance more cautious than it had previously on Nov.
 30 when it said everyone over 18 should get a booster shot.
 On Jan.
-6 it expanded the recommendation to those between 12 and 17 years old.
-Canada has authorised booster shots for people aged 18 years and older, after earlier recommending them to those moderately or severely immunocompromised.
+6, it expanded the recommendation to those between 12 and 17.
+Canada has authorised booster shots for people aged 18 and above, after earlier recommending them to those moderately or severely immunocompromised.

 EUROPE The European Centre for Disease Prevention and Control (ECDC) on Nov.
 24 recommended vaccine boosters for all adults, with priority for those over 40.